NoemiDR24/Noemi-Portfolio-Backend/README.md

 Admin dashboard for managing messages and projects.

-Authentication for editing project list (optional).
+Authentication for editing the project list (optional).

 ## 🤝 Contact
 You can reach me via the contact form on my portfolio site or on [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?logo=linkedin)](https://www.linkedin.com/in/noemidelgadilloroldan/).